hashicorp/nomad/website/source/docs/job-specification/service.html.md

   port while `script` checks do not.
 Checks will use the host IP and ports by default.
 In Nomad 0.7.1 or later numeric ports may be used if `address_mode="driver"` is set on the check.

+  Docker and IPv6 containers: Using a numeric port is required if you want to check the port of (IPv6) service.
+See [below for examples.](#IPv6 docker containers)

 - `protocol` `(string: "http")` - Specifies the protocol for the http-based health checks.
 Valid options are `http` and `https`.